lytics/dfa/README.md

 API is more interested in using the DFA to clearly define stateful computation, rather than actually being used to recognize languages.

-The implementation has all the normal compnents:
+The implementation has all the normal components:

  * a finite set of states (Q)
  * a finite set of input symbols called the alphabet (Σ)